SavJas/SSHook/README.md

 ## Disclaimer

-This project is intended for educational purposes and for managing webhooks that you own or are authorized to use.
+This project is intended for educational purposes and for managing webhooks that you are authorized to use.
 Always respect Discord's Terms of Service and avoid abusive or unauthorized use.

 ---